-Deprecated feature. primelimit was used in some situations by algebraic number theory functions using the $nf_PARTIALFACT$ flag (nfbasis, nfdisc, nfinit, ...): this assumes that all primes p > primelimit have a certain property (the equation order is p-maximal).
+Deprecated feature. factorlimit was used in some situations by algebraic number theory functions using the $nf_PARTIALFACT$ flag (nfbasis, nfdisc, nfinit, ...): this assumes that all primes p > factorlimit have a certain property (the equation order is p-maximal).
 This is never done by default, and must be explicitly set by the user of such functions.
-Nevertheless, these functions now provide a more flexible interface, and their use of the global default primelimit is deprecated.
+Nevertheless, these functions now provide a more flexible interface, and their use of the global default factorlimit is deprecated.

-Deprecated feature. factor(N, 0) was used to partially factor integers by removing all prime factors $\leq$ primelimit.
+Deprecated feature. factor(N, 0) is used to partially factor integers by removing all prime factors \leq factorlimit.
 Don't use this, supply an explicit bound: factor(N, bound), which avoids relying on an unpredictable global variable.

-The default value is 500k.
+The default value is $2^{20} = 1048576$.

-3.4.31 prompt.
+3.4.32 prompt.
 A string that will be printed as prompt.
 Note that most usual escape sequences are available there: \e for Esc, \n for Newline, ..., \\ for \.
 Time expansion is performed.